testing-library/testing-library-docs/docs/native-testing-library/api.md

 ---

-Here you'll find a high level summary of the most frequently used parts of native-testing-library.
+Here you'll find a high level summary of the most frequently used parts of Native Testing Library.
 For a more comprehensive look at what's possible, check out the [main docs site](https://native-testing-library.com).

 - [`render`](#render)